Scurrra/ya/yap2p/README.md

 > **Warning**
 > Library needs testing

-Library that proposes a new P2P network topology that allows it's users to have many devices.
-This topology also gives an opportunity to implement distributed applications over it.
+This library proposes a new P2P network topology that enables users to connect multiple devices to one peer.
+The topology provides an opportunity to implement distributed applications over it.

 [![Crates.io][crates-badge]][crates-url]
 [![MIT licensed][mit-badge]][mit-url]